CartoDB/cartodb/README.md

 # CartoDB #

 [CartoDB](http://www.cartodb.com) is a tool for analyzzing, vizzualising and sharing your geospatial data in PostGIS.
-It's similar to Google Fusion Tables, but supercharged and open source!

 Each CartoDB is owned by its user, and is composed of: